ad1tyaaa/learningGit/notes.md

 Note : Git is like a photographer in a marriage, who takes pictures of everyone that walks onto the satge.
 Before, For anyone to have thier picture in the Album, they have to be on the stage and then the picture will be clicked.

 Being tracked doesn't automatically add the modified files to the staging area.
-We can manually choose what to stage, and commit.
+We can manually choose what to stage, and commit. `add` and `reset` commands are used to add and remove files from staging area.

 Command to add files to staging area